miii/vue-lettering/README.md

 # @miii/vue-lettering
-Custom Vue directive to split text into pieces for CSS selection with ease.
-Helps you work with Web Typography with charm.<br>
+Web Typography tool for Vue to split text into pieces for CSS selection with ease.<br>
 Inspired by [Lettering.js](davatron5000/Lettering.js).